Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Engines in this category fall back to GBY when their own indexes don't have enough results.
 As their own indexes grow, some claim that this should happen less often.

 - [Brave Search](https://search.brave.com/): Many tests (including all the tests I listed in the "Methodology" section) resulted results identical to Google, revealed by a side-by-side comparison with Google, Startpage, and a Searx instance with only Google enabled.
-Brave claims that this is due to how Cliqz (the discon&shy;tinued engine acquired by Brave) used query logs to build its page models and was optimized to match Google.[^7] The index is independent, but optimizing against Google resulted in too much similarity for the real benefit of an independent index to show.
+Brave claims that this is due to how Cliqz (the discontinued engine acquired by Brave) used query logs to build its page models and was optimized to match Google.[^7] The index is independent, but optimizing against Google resulted in too much similarity for the real benefit of an independent index to show.
 Furthermore, many queries have Bing results mixed in; users can click an "info" button to see the percentage of results that came from its own index.
 The independent percentage is typically quite high (often close to 100% independent) but can drop for advanced queries.

 - [Plumb](https://plumb.one/): Almost all queries return no results; when this happens, it falls back to Google.
 It's fairly transparent about the fallback process, but I'm concerned about _how_ it does this: it loads Google's Custom Search scripts from `cse.google.com` onto the page to do a client-side Google search.
 This can be mitigated by using a browser addon to block `cse.google.com` from loading any scripts.
 Plumb claims that this is a temporary measure while its index grows, and they're planning on getting rid of this.
 Allows submitting URLs, but requires solving an hCaptcha.
 This engine is very new; hopefully as it improves, it could graduate from this section.
 Its Chief Product Officer [previously founded](https://archive.is/oVAre) the Gibiru search engine which shares the same affiliates and (for now) the same index; the indexes will diverge with time.